AshleyTheimer/game-of-predators-AshleyTheimer-clone/READMEs/GOL_Preds_README.md

   - user must define which question they are trying to solve on line 24.
 They must choose either 1 or 2 (gameOfLifeQ3_1.py answers question 3 without the user having to change this number)
   - User can change how many trials they will perform to collect data on line 44 of gameOfLife.py or line 30 on gameOfLifeQ3_1.py
 ## How the program works:
 - both programs set up the initial game of life states and spawns in a predator.
-The files use 3 loops.
+The files use 3 loops. <br>
-  1) Innermost: updates the current simulation of the game of life
+&nbsp; 1.
+Innermost: updates the current simulation of the game of life <br>
-  2) Middle: Runs the simulation through different variable numbers
+&nbsp; 2.
+Middle: Runs the simulation through different variable numbers <br>
-  3) Outer: Runs those simulations a bunch of times to get multiple trials
+&nbsp; 3.
+Outer: Runs those simulations a bunch of times to get multiple trials <br>
 - The function files takes care of updating the simulations state, including which cells are living, dead or predators.
 It also takes care of reproducing predators and the death of predators
 - Data will be collected in a csv file:
     - 'GOLQ1.csv' for question 1. copy the data into 'GOLQ1Accum.csv' to graph later with GOLQ1Graph.py